 Dr. Heldman has been active in “real world” politics as a congressional staffer, campaign manager, and campaign consultant.
 Professor Heldman drove to New Orleans the week after Hurricane Katrina to assist with rescue and relief efforts.
 She co-founded the New Orleans Women’s Shelter and the Lower Ninth Ward Living Museum.

 Dr. Heldman has also been active in the new campus anti-rape movement.
 She was the lead Title IX complainant against Occidental College, co-founded the Oxy Sexual Assault Coalition with student Audrey Logan, co-founded End Rape on Campus (EROC), and co-founded Faculty Against Rape (FAR).
 She works with survivor activists across the nation to hold their schools accountable.

 Master Heldman holds a 4th degree black-belt in Tae Kwon Do, and has received other awards and honors, including: regional finalist for the White House Fellowship (2008); the V-to-the-10th Award for her work in New Orleans (2008); a Proclamation from the City of Whittier (2005) for her fundraising efforts for domestic violence prevention; a Gracie Award for excellence in broadcasting for the documentary Women in Government (2008); the Key to the College (Whittier, 2004); and the National Achievement Award for the promotion and popularization of Tae Kwon Do (2001).

-She lives in Los Angeles and New Orleans with her partner, E, and their three kitties, Shredder, Puffin, and Zora.
+She lives in Los Angeles and New Orleans with her partner, E, and their four kitties — Shredder, Puffin, Zora, and Bashful.